code-312/ceic-jekyll/pages/services/clear-your-record.md

     a resource fair.
 The members are standing in front of tables with their logos on them.
   heading: Legal Aid Partners
-  paragraph: 'The Coalition partners with legal aids organizations across the state
+  paragraph: |2-

-    to support record clearing, with greater emphasis in Chicagoland.
-You can also utilize online support through our partners here:'
+    The Coalition partners with legal aids organizations across the state to support record clearing, with greater emphasis in Chicagoland.
+You can also utilize online support through our partners here:
   site_page: []
   button_or_links: links
   links: